strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `ZeroOrMore` instance it is possible to define

-{% include_code ZeroOrMorePolynomialSourceUsage lang:scala ZeroOrMorePolynomialSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMorePolynomialSourceUsage lang:scala JavaOneUniversity2014_ZeroOrMorePolynomialSourceUsage.scala %}

 and use it as follows

-{% include_code ZeroOrMorePolynomialSourceUsageInApp lang:scala ZeroOrMorePolynomialSourceUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMorePolynomialSourceUsageInApp lang:scala JavaOneUniversity2014_ZeroOrMorePolynomialSourceUsageInApp.scala %}

 Running the examples above would then result in something along the following lines